jwhiss/testvault-alerts/README.md

 1. Log in to TestVault and click on the "Groups" tab near the top of the page.
 2. Click on your company or house name
 3. Copy the URL of the current page and paste it into the configuration popup window

+The optional "Keyword" field allows you to set a custom keyword for the program to use when checking PDF results for positive tests.
+By default, the presence of "above", "reportable", or "Inconsistent Result" in a PDF will count that PDF as a positive result.
+To override the default keywords, type one keyword into the field.
+This keyword must be present only in PDFs with positive results.
+The keyword is case-sensitive.

 Credentials are saved to `config.json` in a platform‑appropriate application data directory, and remembered as long as "Remember these settings and don't ask again" is checked.
 To get this configuration window again, either don't check the